Cherreads

 He understood heroes better than he understood himself.
 This was both his greatest strength and his most persistent problem.

 Mike walked along the shore, shoes in one hand, letting the Pacific Ocean erase his footprints behind him.
-The sky was performing its nightly magic trick, turning from blue to orange to that particular shade of purple that always made him think of comic book covers from the eighties.
+The sky was performing its nightly light show that always made him think of comic book covers from the eighties.

 He was thinking about love.